cultuurnet/apidocs/projects/uitdatabank/docs/search-api/filters/status.md

 - an event is still happening as plannend or not
 - a place is still open for visits or not

 > The status only indicates whether an event or place is proceeding as planned or is currently open.
-It does not provide information about the availability of tickets or spots, which is instead indicated by the [bookingAvailability](/booking-availability.md).
+It does not provide information about the availability of tickets or spots, which is instead indicated by the `booking-availability`.

 ## Using the status parameter